PG Era: Major storylines and stars

 Bleacher Report states that "Perhaps the most distinguishable characteristic of WWE's PG Era was its reliance on superhero-esque babyfaces."
 While John Cena was the biggest star in the company at that time, other major stars during that period included established holdovers (or returning performers) from prior WWE eras, including Chris Jericho, Randy Orton, Rey Mysterio, Batista, Edge, Christian, and Jeff Hardy.
 The heroic characters were often placed against villains such as Dolph Ziggler, Jack Swagger, Mark Henry, Big Show, and The Miz.
 Older Attitude Era alumni like The Undertaker, Triple H, and Shawn Michaels continued to have prominent matches throughout this time, and The Rock and Brock Lesnar returned to face Cena.
 This era saw Batista's first departure in 2010, and Shawn Michaels and Edge retired in 2010 and 2011 respectively.

 Women were not an integral part of the show and were treated as a sideshow during the early parts of the era, similar to how they were presented in the 1970s and '80s.
 However, AJ Lee and Paige were given greater prominence as time went on and paved the way for the "Divas Revolution" of 2015.

-During the PG Era, Hardy won the WWE Championship for the first time at Armageddon 2008.
+During the PG Era, Jeff Hardy won the WWE Championship for the first time at Armageddon 2008.
 His subsequent 2009 feud with CM Punk was described as "shockingly real" given the PG Era, as Punk referenced Hardy's real-life drug addiction.
-Their rivalry culminated in a match at SummerSlam, which Punk won, and Hardy subsequently left the promotion.
-CM Punk became a "megastar" in the summer of 2011 during his feud with Cena, the pinnacle of which saw him defeat Cena for the WWE Championship at Money in the Bank and SummerSlam respectively in two well-received matches.
-Dave Meltzer of the Wrestling Observer Newsletter awarded the John Cena–CM Punk main event match of Money in the Bank 2011 five stars out of five, the first WWE match since 1997 to receive such a rating.
-Cena and Punk's match on the February 25, 2013 episode of Raw has also been named one of the greatest matches of all times.
-During his 2011 storyline with Cena, Punk performed a shoot promo (known as The Pipebomb), with a style far away from the PG content.
+Their rivalry culminated in a TLC match at SummerSlam, which Punk won, and Hardy subsequently left the company.
+CM Punk became a "megastar" in the summer of 2011 during his feud with John Cena, the pinnacle of which saw him defeat Cena for the WWE Championship at Money in the Bank and SummerSlam respectively in two well-received matches.
+During his 2011 storyline with Cena, Punk delivered a worked shoot promo (known as "The Pipebomb"), with a style and tone far away from the typical PG content.
 Bleacher Report writes: "Punk turned the company on its head for a few short years and gave fans a taste of what an alternative to the advertiser-obsessed promotion could look like."